theforeman/theforeman.org/handbook.md

 #### Don't
 * Pollute the global namespace.
 If, for some reason, you must expose a function/value globally, use the ```window.tfm``` object as implemented in ```bundle.js```.
+* Remove global functions from existing code without deprecating them first.
+Deprecation can be done by calling the `tfm.tools.deprecate` function.

 #### Linting rules